Veterinarian-owner pulls EHV quarantined horse – EXCLUSIVE

 A California veterinarian-horse owner is in trouble after reportedly violating the EHV-1 quarantine at the Los Angeles Equestrian Center.
-The woman trailered the sick horse offsite.
+The woman trailered a sick horse offsite.in

 The California Department of Food and Agriculture says it intends to pursue the violation to the full extent that the quarantine authority laws allow.
 W. Kent Fowler, DVM, Animal Health Branch Chief for the agency tells us due to the on-going investigation he is unable to comment further regarding the incident.